knative/docs/docs/bookstore/page-1/pg1-review-svc-1.md

 ![Image](images/image8.png)

-Open the log for event-display with the following command:
+Open the logs of the event-display with the following command:

 ```bash
 kubectl logs event-display-XXXXX -f